Kumartuli, potter's town in Kolkata

 PIN for later reference – Kumartuli, potter’s town in Kolkata

-This article may contain affiliate links, meaning if you decide to make a purchase via my links, I may earn a commission at no additional cost to you.
-For full information, please see our affiliate disclaimer here.
+This article may contain affiliate links, meaning if you decide to purchase via my links, I may earn a commission at no additional cost to you.
+For complete information, please see our affiliate disclaimer here.

 Disclaimers:

 • The prices mentioned in the post are valid only at the time of publication.
-Ensure to check the booking websites for up to date information and prices.
+Ensure that you check the booking websites for up-to-date information and prices.

-• Opinions and views expressed solely mine and are unbiased.
+• My opinions and views are unbiased.
 If the post is a collaboration, then they are specifically mentioned.

-• Ensure to check the relevant websites for up to date information on COVID protocols.
+• Ensure that you check the relevant websites for up-to-date information on COVID protocols.

 • For any adventurous activities, please note that there is a risk that can be dangerous.
-Ensure to read the terms and conditions with individual agencies recommended and do them at your own risk.
+Ensure you read the terms and conditions recommended by individual agencies and do them at your own risk.

-• For visas, it is best to see the embassy website for any changing rules.
+• For visas, it is best to see the embassy website for changing rules.

 History of Kumartuli